Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Brief description and references of the presented methods

 The characteristic scale-dependent behavior of numerous strongly correlated electron systems can be treated in a flexible and unbiased way by the functional renormalization group (fRG), see Refs.~\cite{Metzner2012,Salmhofer1999,Berges2002,Kopietz2010} for a review, (see also \cite{Deisz1996, Katanin2004b, Rohe2005, Kampf2006} for the context of the pseudogap).
 Its starting point is an exact functional flow equation, which yields the gradual evolution from a microscopic model action to the final effective action as a function of a continuously decreasing energy scale.
 Expanding in powers of the fields one obtains an exact hierarchy of flow equations for the $n$-particle irreducible vertex functions, which in practical implementations is truncated at the two-particle level.

 Neglecting the renormalization of three- and higher order particle vertices yields approximate 1-loop flow equations for the self-energy and two-particle vertex~\footnote{Strongly correlated parameter regimes are beyond the 1-loop flow but might become accessible by exploiting the DMFT as a starting point for the fRG flow \cite{Taranto2014,Vilardi2019}.}.

-The underlying approximations are devised for the weak to moderate coupling regime, where forefront algorithmic advancements brought the fRG for interacting fermions on 2D lattices to a quantitatively reliable level \cite{Hille2020,Tagliavini2019}.
-The substantial improvement with respect to previous fRG-based computation schemes relies on an efficient parametrization of the two-particle vertex, where we combine the so-called "truncated unity" fRG \cite{Husemann2009,Wang2012,Lichtenstein2017} using the channel decomposition in conjunction with a form factor expansion for the momentum dependence with the full frequency treatment \cite{Vilardi2017} including the high-frequency asymptotics \cite{Rohringer2012,Wentzell2016}.
-We here use the Katanin replacement \footnote{We note that the self-energy derivative for the Katanin substitution \cite{Katanin2004} is always computed with the conventional flow, see also Ref.~\cite{Hille2020b}.} in the flow equation for the two-particle vertex as a first step towards the multiloop extension of the fRG which would allow to sum up all the diagrams of the parquet approximation with their exact weight \cite{Kugler2018a,Kugler2018,Tagliavini2019}.
+The underlying approximations are devised for the weak to moderate coupling regime.
+A substantial improvement with respect to previous fRG-based computation schemes relies on an efficient parametrization of the two-particle vertex, where we combine the so-called ”truncated unity” fRG \cite{Husemann2009,Wang2012,Lichtenstein2017} using the channel decomposition in conjunction with a form factor expansion for the momentum dependence with the full frequency treatment \cite{Vilardi2017} that includes the high-frequency asymptotics \cite{Rohringer2012,Wentzell2020}.
+We here use the Katanin replacement \cite{Katanin2004} in the flow equation for the two-particle vertex as a first step towards the multiloop extension of the fRG which would allow to sum up all the diagrams of the parquet approximation with their exact weight \cite{Kugler2018a,Kugler2018,Tagliavini2019}.
 In order to account for the form-factor truncation, the self-energy flow is determined by the scale derivative of the Schwinger-Dyson equation \cite{Hille2020,Hille2020b} replacing the conventional one-loop flow equation (in Fig.~\ref{fig:frg}).
-We refer to Refs. \cite{Hille2020,Hille2020b,Tagliavini2019} for the details of the algorithmic implementation and in particular also for the computation of the susceptibilities from the flow, the technical parameters are reported in Tab.~\ref{tab:fRG_parameters}.
+We refer to Refs. \cite{Hille2020,Hille2020b,Tagliavini2019} for the details of the algorithmic implementation and in particular also for the post-processed computation of the susceptibilities from the flowing vertex and self-energy, the technical parameters are reported in Tab.~\ref{tab:fRG_parameters}.
+The double occupancy was calculated from two-particle quantities according to

+We note that taking into account also multiloop corrections, these algorithmic advancements have been shown to bring the fRG for interacting fermions on 2D lattices to a quantitatively reliable level, in particular recovering the PA \cite{Hille2020, Tagliavini2019}.